Asplund-Samuelsson/dubdub/README.md

 gene_scores.tab
 intermediate_data.tar.gz
 layout.tab
+layout.valid.tab
 sample_itnum.tab
+valid_samples.txt
 ```

 The `gene_score_PCA.pdf` plots PCA results based on the NNLS gene fitness scores for all samples.
 The `gene_scores.tab` table contains all fitness scores for each gene in all samples.
 The compressed archive `intermediate_data.tar.gz` contains intermediate files and may be deleted to save space.
 The `layout.tab` table is a copy of the supplied barseq layout table, but with 'itnum' IDs instead of sample IDs.
+The `layout.valid.tab` contains only valid samples, _i.e._ those with at least one barcode that is "recommended" and has at least 10 time zero reads.
 The `sample_itnum.tab` table maps 'itnum' IDs to the original sample IDs.
+The `valid_samples.txt` file lists the valid samples (see above).

 The PCA clustering analysis should look like this:
 ![Example PCA](example/example_PCA.png)